Sjparida/Sjparida.github.io/_posts/2016-01-01-astro-jekyll-theme.markdown

 ## Support

 The documentation included provides all the information needed to get the theme installed and customized.
-However, if you have any questions you can email support@ecko.me, and we will be happy to help.
+However, if you have any questions you can email me, and we will be happy to help.

 If you have any bug reports, or feature requests, please let us know!